nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

    region  west asia   #ADBD51
    region  africa  #CEB541
    region  europe  #E39B39

+See :doc:`the guide on custom trait colors </guides/bioinformatics/colors>` for more details on how to use the colors TSV.

 Augur itself provides `a default set of colors <https://github.com/nextstrain/augur/blob/master/augur/data/colors.tsv>`__, currently only for “region”.
 This means that if you don't specify any colors